What Is a Padparadscha Sapphire? Discover the Rarest Sapphire of All

 The term "padparadscha" comes from the Sinhalese word for "lotus blossom," which perfectly captures the gem’s soft, sunset-like coloration.

-What sets padparadscha sapphires apart is their mesmerizing color—a harmonious mix of pink and orange tones.
+What sets padparadscha sapphires apart is their striking color—a harmonious mix of pink and orange tones.

 The ideal padparadscha shows a perfect balance between the two shades, not leaning too far into pink or too heavily into orange.